6 Common Roof Problems In Long Island

 Prevention Tips:

-- Replace damaged shingles promptly to prevent further roof deterioration.
+- Replace damaged shingles promptly to prevent further issues and keep your roof from becoming vulnerable to leaks.

 Causes of Shingle Damage:

-- Poor Attic Insulation: Heat escaping from the attic melts snow on the roof’s surface, which then refreezes at the colder eaves.
+- Poor Attic Insulation and Ventilation: Heat escaping from the attic melts snow on the roof’s surface, which then refreezes at the colder eaves.
+Proper ventilation is vital to protect both your roof and your energy bills, as inadequate airflow can lead to trapped heat, moisture buildup, and higher energy costs.

 - Clogged Gutters: Blocked gutters can trap water, leading to ice formation and creating dams that prevent snowmelt from draining off the roof.